 Typically, marshmallows are sweet treats humans enjoy, but they are effective homemade mole poison helping kill these annoying pests or drive them out of your lawn.
 The diet of a mole doesn’t include marshmallows.

 These tiny rodents’ diets comprise different insects and worms they find underground.
-They spend time digging tunnels looking for flies and insects, and once they find them, they stockpile for later use or munch them.
+They spend time digging tunnels looking for food which is mostly grubs and insects.

 Read more: Small Holes In Lawn Overnight